EthamQ/doodle_clone_2018/server/README.md

 the uuid of the event

 ##############################################
-3. Add a date from an event to a participant: router.post('/date/participant/add/:adminUUID', dateLogic.addDatesToParticipant);
+3. Add dates from an event to a participant: router.post('/date/participant/add/:adminUUID', dateLogic.addDatesToParticipant);
 Expected data about the date and participant in the post request, send all the indexes of the dates you want to set to true in the dates array